ProfessionalsBrian S. Hermann

 - Silver Point Capital, as prepetition and postpetition agent for lenders to Hostess Brands in connection with all aspects of its chapter 11 case; and

-- Simon Property Group, L.P., a leading retail real estate ownership, management and development company, as the largest owner of the joint venture that purchased substantially all of the assets of the apparel and accessories brand Aéropostale in a sale under section 363 of the Bankruptcy Code.
+- Simon Property Group, L.P., a leading retail real estate ownership, management and development company, as the largest owner of the joint venture that purchased substantially all of the assets of the apparel and accessories brand Aéropostale in a sale under section 363 of the Bankruptcy Code, and as a landlord in the company’s chapter 11 case.

 FINANCIAL AND OTHER SERVICES